-Authorized Representative
+Authorized Representative and Legal Representative

 You may choose to have another person act on your behalf concerning your health care coverage in this health plan.
-You must designate this person in writing to Blue Cross and Blue Shield.
-Or, if you are not able to do this, a person such as a conservator, a person with power of attorney, or a family member may be your authorized representative.
+Some examples are a designated authorized representative or a documented legal representative.
+An authorized representative is a person you have chosen to help with your health care issues and to whom Blue Cross and Blue Shield is allowed to disclose and discuss your protected health information (PHI).
+An authorized representative is not a person who has legal authority to act on your behalf.
+A legal representative is a person who has legal authority to act on your behalf in making decisions about your health care.
+He or she may be someone who has legal authority for: power of attorney for health care; guardianship; conservatorship; executor of estate; or health care proxy.
+A legal representative may also be a person documented through a court order to act on your behalf in making decisions about your health care.
+To designate an authorized representative or document a legal representative, you must let Blue Cross and Blue Shield know in writing by completing the appropriate form(s).
+To get copies of these forms, you can call the Blue Cross and Blue Shield customer service office.
+The toll free phone number to call is shown on your ID card.
+You may also log on to the Blue Cross and Blue Shield Web site at www.bluecrossma.com to get a copy of these forms.
 In some cases, Blue Cross and Blue Shield may consider your health care facility or your physician or other health care provider to be your authorized representative.
 For example, Blue Cross and Blue Shield may tell your hospital that a proposed inpatient admission has been approved.
-Or, Blue Cross and Blue Shield may ask your physician for more information if more is needed for Blue Cross and Blue Shield to make a decision.
-Blue Cross and Blue Shield will consider the health care provider to be your authorized representative for emergency medical care.
+Or, Blue Cross and Blue Shield may ask your physician for more information if more is needed for Blue Cross and Blue Shield to make a decision, Blue Cross and Blue Shield will consider the health care provider to be your authorized representative for emergency medical care.
 Blue Cross and Blue Shield will continue to send benefit payments and written communications regarding your health care coverage according to Blue Cross and Blue Shield's standard practices, unless you specifically ask Blue Cross and Blue Shield to do otherwise.
-You can get a form to designate an authorized representative from the Blue Cross and Blue Shield customer service office.
-(See Part 1.)